Andrey Mikhailovich Cedric

 - Parents of minors

-She was released in December 2022, having fully served her sentence as determined by the court.
+According to human rights activists, he was released in June 2023, having fully served the sentence imposed by the court.